How to make a spider that scares grannies?

 3. Create spider eyes with ball-shaped foam.

-4. Or add wiggly eyes – easier for 2 years old kids.
+4. Or add wiggly eyes – easier for 2-year-old kids.

 5. Mom or Dad will make holes for the legs and eyes of the spider.